Best Film for the Canon AL-1

 - Pharmacy or Big Box Store

-Assuming that you are using a moderate to high volume of film, there are two activities that you can do to help reduce your expenses.
+Assuming that you’re shooting a moderate to high volume of film, there are a couple of things that can be done to decrease your expenses.

-Take into account that you are limited to 100-foot rolls of black & white film.
-This is due to the fact black and white film is less difficult and more cost-effective to develop at home.
+Another thing to keep in mind is that you are going to be limited to 100 foot rolls of black and white film.
+This is due to the fact black and white film is a lot easier and less expensive to process yourself.

-All film can be processed by hand.
-It is a great option to lower your costs so you can shoot more film with your Canon AL-1.
+Any film can be developed by hand.
+In fact it’s a smart method to reduce costs so that you can shoot more film with your Canon AL-1.

-Black & white film is by far the least complicated to develop yourself.
-Developer temperature and development times are not as imperative to do correctly with black and white film as time and temperatures are for slide or color negative.
+Black and white film is significantly easier to process at home.
+Developer temperature and development times are both not as essential to do correctly with black and white films as they are for transparency or color negative.